Enable accessibility

 We completed our supply chain due diligence in compliance with the RJC Code of Practices 2019, focusing on responsible sourcing and preventing adverse human rights impacts.
 This review covered gold, silver, diamonds, and colored gemstones.

-The assessment confirmed that none of the materials purchased during the fiscal year came from Conflict-Affected and High-Risk Areas, and no human rights issues were identified.
-Our due diligence efforts will be part of the RJC recertification audit later this year.
+The RJC recertification audit conducted between August and September 2024 confirmed that none of the materials purchased during the fiscal year originated from Conflict-Affected and High-Risk Areas (CAHRAs), and no human rights issues were identified.

 Provenance Claim